Jianghao/climate_sentiment/README.md

 # Climate Change and Expressed Sentiment

-Replication code and data for the paper "A 43-million-person Investigation into Weather Extremes and Expressed Sentiment Under Climate Changet"
+Replication code and data for the paper "A 43-million-person Investigation into Weather Extremes and Expressed Sentiment Under Climate Change"

 - Data
 - Script